35percent/11tystarter/src/posts/aylesbury-estate-legal-challenge-goes-to-the-high-court.md

 ---
 title: Aylesbury estate legal battle goes to the High Court
-description: Lawfulness of latest phase of troubled regeneration to be tested
+description: Latest phase of troubled regeneration triggers legal challenge to Aylesbury Outline Planning Permission
 date: 2023-11-22T08:38:17.311Z
 ---
 #### Lawfulness of latest phase of troubled regeneration to be tested